dnutiu/bme680-homekit/Readme.md

 ## Installing

 Ensure you are the `pi` user.
 Clone the repo in home and then install requirements.

+### Cloning the project

 ```bash
 cd /home/pi && git clone git@github.com:dnutiu/bme680-homekit.git && cd bme680-homekit